DAGWorks-Inc/hamilton/README.md

 function name to dataflow output.
 That is, Hamilton forces a certain paradigm with writing functions, and aims for DAG clarity, easy modifications, with always unit testable and naturally documentable code.

-For the backstory on how Hamilton came about, see our [blog post!](https://multithreaded.stitchfix.com/blog/2021/10/14/functions-dags-hamilton/).
+For the backstory on how Hamilton came about, see the original Stitch Fix [blog post!](https://multithreaded.stitchfix.com/blog/2021/10/14/functions-dags-hamilton/).
+This repository is maintained by the original creators of Hamilton, who are now part of [DAGWorks inc.](https://dagworks.io/).

 # Getting Started
 Here's a quick getting started guide to get you up and running in less than 15 minutes.